 Caring for small dogs can be beneficial for people who live in confined spaces such as apartments and condos.
 Because of their size, these dogs do not require a lot of space to grow or enjoy good health.
 Small dogs also consume smaller amounts of food, which is perfect for pet owners who are on a budget.

 But just like any other breed, small dogs also require exercise.
 They need to be taken for walks in order to sustain their mental health, keep them fit, and encourage them to socialize.
-To make your dog’s exercise routine less challenging, take out time to find the best harness for them.
+To make your dog’s exercise routine less challenging, take out time to find the best dog harness and lead set for them.
 A dog harness allows you to control your dog better and encourages proper behavior.

 To find the best harness for small dogs, make sure you consider the following: